 - Operators prefer sentences.
 Builders prefer canvases.
 Both are legitimate.

-- Recurring jobs prefer flat pricing.
-Bundled beats per-run for any team that ships weekly.
+- Recurring jobs prefer the shorter path.
+A sentence beats a rebuilt canvas for any team that ships weekly.

 Sources